tiendu/tiendu.github.io/_posts/2024-12-04-rust-basics.markdown

 ```

 ## Key Takeaways
-- Ownership, Borrowing, and Lifetimes: These rules ensure that each piece of data has a single owner, borrowed data never outlives its owner, and references remain valid.
+- **Ownership, Borrowing, and Lifetimes**: These rules ensure that each piece of data has a single owner, borrowed data never outlives its owner, and references remain valid.
-- Smart Pointers: Use `Box`, `Rc`, and `RefCell` to manage heap data, share ownership, and allow controlled mutation.
+- **Smart Pointers**: Use `Box`, `Rc`, and `RefCell` to manage heap data, share ownership, and allow controlled mutation.
-- Traits and Trait Objects: Define shared behavior with traits and use dynamic dispatch with trait objects when needed.
+- **Traits and Trait Objects**: Define shared behavior with traits and use dynamic dispatch with trait objects when needed.
-- Strings: Understand the difference between an owned `String` and a borrowed `&str`; converting between them is straightforward.
+- **Strings**: Understand the difference between an owned `String` and a borrowed `&str`; converting between them is straightforward.
-- Concurrency: Use threads with safe ownership transfer (`move`), and share data safely using `Arc` and `Mutex`.
+- **Concurrency**: Use threads with safe ownership transfer (`move`), and share data safely using `Arc` and `Mutex`.
-- Macros: Write macros to eliminate boilerplate and generate code at compile time.
+- **Macros**: Write macros to eliminate boilerplate and generate code at compile time.
-- Iterators and Closures: Use iterator chains and closures to work with collections in a clear, functional style.
+- **Iterators and Closures**: Use iterator chains and closures to work with collections in a clear, functional style.
-- Standard Collections: Choose from various collections (`Vec`, `HashMap`, `BinaryHeap`, etc.) based on your data organization and performance needs.
+- **Standard Collections**: Choose from various collections (`Vec`, `HashMap`, `BinaryHeap`, etc.) based on your data organization and performance needs.

-This guide—with its detailed examples—provides a solid foundation in Rust’s core concepts.
-As you build more sophisticated programs, these building blocks will help you write safe, efficient, and expressive code.